Karnataka High Court: Premises

-There was a proposal to demolish this building in the year 1982.
+In 1982, it was proposed to demolish this building.
 A public interest litigation (PIL) was filed in the High Court to prevent demolition.
 This was the first PIL ever filed in the court, and the case was heard in the same building that was supposed to be demolished.
 The petition was dismissed by the High Court, but in 1985 the proposal to demolish the building was dropped after the Supreme Court directed the state government to reconsider demolition.

 Heritage

 Lord Cubbon, the then Viceroy of Colonial India was responsible for building Attara Kacheri.
 The building features Greco-Roman styled architecture with red paint and a sprawling expansive layout, marked by a distinguished central structure.
 A portion of the High Court building served as Attara Kacheri, during the Mysore Kingdom era, housing various public offices.

 The entrance of the Attara Kacheri building now faces the side opposite to the Vidhana Soudha, which was originally the rear side of the former Attara Kacheri.
 Over a hundred years later, when the building became the High Court, it began to show signs of age and wear.
 This led to the proposal for its demolition during the tenure of Kengal Hanumanthaiah and again in 1984, when there was a plan to replace it with a new structure.
 These proposals faced significant protests from citizens who opposed dismantling the colonial-era building.

 A Public Interest Litigation (PIL) was filed, but the High Court dismissed the petition.
 The case was subsequently taken to the Supreme Court.
 In consideration of the public concerns, the government decided not to demolish the building but instead to renovate and expand it to meet modern needs.
 The government of Karnataka assigned the task to the engineers of the Public Works Department (PWD).
 Preparations began in 1986 to renovate the old structure and add a new parallel block, designed in the same style as the original Attara Kacheri.

 In 1990s, the Karnataka Government successfully rejuvenated the Attara Kacheri building, adding new blocks alongside the existing structure.
 The old building was reinforced to accommodate the updated requirements.
 The Northern Block was formally Inaugurated by Lokayuktha Venkatachala, with a plaque installed during the event.